apache/arrow/docs/source/format/CanonicalExtensions.rst

 ---------

 Arrow systems often wrap non-Arrow systems, and so they must be prepared to handle data types and data that don't have an equivalent Arrow type.
-A hard error is not useful to clients.
-A client may still want to know of the existence of a field, or the types of other, supported fields, without getting an error just because of an unrecognized type in one column.
-Similarly, dropping unsupported fields/columns is also a poor solution.
+A client may still want to know of the existence of a field, or the types of other, supported fields.
+So returning an error because of an unrecognized type in one column, or dropping unsupported fields/columns, are poor solutions.

 Of course, the Arrow system can use extension types.
-But it cannot have an extension type prepared for every possible type in advance; the non-Arrow system can have its own extension mechanisms.
-It could "make up" a fresh extension type on-the-fly.
-But this misleads downstream systems who cannot tell if the type is truly supported or not by the intermediate Arrow application.
+But it will not have an extension type prepared for every possible type in advance; for example, the non-Arrow system may have its own extension mechanisms.
+It could "make up" an extension type on the fly.
+But this misleads clients who cannot tell if the type is truly supported or not by the intermediate Arrow application.

-The Unknown type is superior in all cases.
-Because it explicitly means that the *intermediate* system does not support a type, it can be used to explicitly declare an unsupported field or column, without silently losing data or sending irrelevant errors.
-In other words: if an Arrow system encounters a non-Arrow type it was not prepared to handle at runtime, it can use Unknown to pass the type along to an Arrow client.
+The Opaque type can be used instead.
+Because it explicitly means that the *intermediate* system does not support a type, it can be used to declare an unsupported field or column without silently losing data or erroring.
+In other words: if an Arrow system encounters a non-Arrow type it was not prepared to handle, it can use Opaque to still pass the type on to a client.

 Applications **should not** make conventions around vendor_name and type_name.
 If there is a type that multiple systems want to support, they should create a formal extension type.
-They *should not* try to agree to use particular parameters of the Unknown type.
+They *should not* try to agree on particular parameters of the Opaque type.
 These parameters are meant for human end users to understand what type was not supported.
-Of course, applications may interpret these fields regardless but must be prepared for breakage (if for example the type becomes formally supported with a custom extension type in a later software revision).
+Of course, applications may interpret these fields regardless, but must be prepared for breakage (if for example the type becomes supported with a custom extension type in a later software revision).

-Unknown is not about file formats.
-Considerations such as JSON or other file formats, or MIME types, are irrelevant, and Unknown should not be used as a generic container for file format data (XML/JSON/etc.).
+Opaque is not about file formats.
+Considerations such as MIME types are irrelevant, and Opaque should not be thought of as a generic container for file format data (XML/JSON/etc.).

 Examples:

 * Consider a Flight SQL service that supports connecting external databases.
-  Its clients may request the names and types of columns of tables in those databases, but then there may be types that the Flight SQL service does not recognize, due to lack of support or because those systems have their own extensions or user-defined types.
+  Its clients may request the names/types of table columns in those databases, but there may be types that the Flight SQL service does not recognize (e.g. when those systems have their own extensions or user-defined types).

-  The Flight SQL service can use the Unknown[Null] type to report that a column exists with a particular name and type name in the external database.
+  The Flight SQL service can use the Opaque[Null] type to report that a column exists with a particular name and type name in the external database.
   This lets clients know that a column exists, but is not supported.
 Null is used as the storage type here because only schemas are involved.